-Igloolik ᐃᒡᓗᓕᒃ, in Foxe Basin, Qikiqtaaluk Region in Nunavut in one of Canada's oldest Inuit communities.
+Igloolik ᐃᒡᓗᓕᒃ, in Foxe Basin, Qikiqtaaluk Region in Nunavut is one of Canada's oldest Inuit communities.
 Steeped in Inuit culture and heritage, Igloolik is home to many artists and performers, including ISUMA Productions and Artcirq Arctic Circus, a community-based circus and multimedia company.
-The new hamlet community hall is a multi-function facility designed for performances and shows by these and other groups, as well as the yearly return of the Sun Festival and numerous weekly dances.
-Our project team met with several groups in the community — listening to their stories of tragedy and of celebration — including the elders of the hamlet, whose main concern was their youth and the youth groups who will be one of the main users of the facility.
-The intention of the design became about creating a “place” to bring the community together and to celebrate the past and the future of the hamlet.
+The new Community Hall was designed to provide a multi-purpose venue to host performances and to celebrate the past and future of Igloolik.

 During our first site visit, our team met with the community and listened to their stories of tragedy and joy.
 Their priorities and hopes for the new building were heard and incorporated into our work.
 Elders expressed concern about a lack of gathering spaces for youth and youth groups, who would go on to become one of the main users of the facility, and this was noted as a factor that must guide our approach.

 The shell of the building is a simple wedge shape, clad in dark standing-seam metal designed to withstand the elements.
 One of the most unique aspects of the exterior is a large-scale mural created by Nuschool Design Agency, a multi-disciplinary design studio based in Iqaluit, Nunavut.
 The mural faces the airport to greet visitors and establish a sense of place.